jonro2955/jonro2955/README.md

 ### Here are some of my projects.

-# Job Tracker (Under active development - building the back end):
+# Job Tracker (Under active development):

 https://user-images.githubusercontent.com/74517218/201500188-8cb57f26-d920-42a0-bf0b-267b9811ebef.mp4

 This is a PERN stack (Postgres, Express, React, Node) application that allows job seekers to save the details of each job application they make in a custom web application, in order to manage their job search better.
-It will store for each job application things like the job description, resume and cover letter PDF files used, URLs, notes, and dates in an convenient and easy to use manner to enable searching, reading, and updating job application data.
-(Please note that this preview is not how the finished version will look, as it is still under active development).
+For each job application, it will store things like the job description, resume and cover letter PDF files used, URLs, notes, and dates in a convenient and easy to use manner to enable searching, reading, and updating of the variable job application data.
+Please note that this preview is not how the finished version will look, as both the front and back ends are still under active development.

 [Live Preview Site](https://jonro2955.github.io/job-tracker-client/)